simonnickel/snap-theme/README.md

 ### SurfaceKey

-A Surface represents a specific visual style and a highlight.
-Can be a gradient, material or color.
+A Surface represents a `ShapeStyle`, either a color, material or gradient.

 ### FontKey